GabrielBena/logseq-public/pages/Quantization.md

 	- ### Main Findings / Summary :
 		- Identifies a few main reasons of acc drop when using QSSNs :
-			- Noise in the activity of the network, mainly unwanted spikes, called occasional noise -
+			- Noise in the activity of the network, mainly unwanted spikes, called occasional noise
+			- Need to align quantization methods in ANNs when training before converting, to make it work nicely with SNNs -
 -